ada-ac2/swap-meet/README.md

 In Wave 4 we will write one method, `swap_first_item`.

 - Instances of `Vendor` have an instance method named `swap_first_item`
-  - It takes one argument: an instance of another `Vendor`, representing the friend that the vendor is swapping with
+  - It takes one argument: an instance of another `Vendor` (`other_vendor`), representing the friend that the vendor is swapping with
   - This method considers the first item in the instance's `inventory`, and the first item in the friend's `inventory`
   - It removes the first item from its `inventory`, and adds the friend's first item
   - It removes the first item from the friend's `inventory`, and adds the instances first item